dogweather/forkful/content/en/c-sharp/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?
-Starting a new C# project means setting up a fresh solution and project files that structure your code.
-Programmers kick off new projects to turn ideas into software, solve problems, or explore tech.

 ## How to:
 Let's roll up our sleeves and get our hands on some code.
 Assume you've got .NET 6 or later - that's the latest at the time of writing.
 You'll use the .NET CLI for this.